 Create a sensible and realistic budget

 The first thing you need to do is to make a list of everything that you want to do and install, as well as how much you can afford for each element.
 Doing your homework first – looking at new gadgets and fittings and making sure you’ve included the boring “behind the scenes” stuff – means you’re on the right track.
-Using the budget calculator at Creditfix is a good start.

 You don’t have to create your budget and works list off the top of your head – you can get rough estimates from forums, for example.
 Once you’ve got a pretty good idea of how much the whole thing’s going to cost, you can start to source more detailed and accurate quotes from contractors.
 Always get at least three so you’re getting a good spread to choose from.